Couple taking in the mountain views while walking on one of the trails at Spicers Peak Lodge

 Advertising

 This one's not for the faint-hearted.
 Winding through the red desert rocks and valleys in the heart of the Northern Territory, the Larapinta is achingly beautiful – but also achingly challenging.
-People are drawn to this multi-day trek in Central Australia for its incredible colours, its sacred beauty, and its ancient landscape and Indigenous history that has to be seen to be believed.
+People are drawn to this multi-day trek in Central Australia for its incredible colours, sacred beauty, ancient landscape and Indigenous history that has to be seen to be believed.
 You can choose to walk the whole thing, or dip in for segments – whether that be for one day or several nights.

 Distance: 231km